pankyTheCoder/social-support-ai-wizard/README.md

 - Cultural considerations in form design

 ### Switching Languages
-- Click the language toggle button in the header
+- Toggle the language from Language dropdown in the header
 - Language preference is maintained throughout the session
 - All form content adapts to the selected language